-Table 3 shows the rates for Myo/Pericarditis following dose 1 and dose 2 (as well as all doses combined) of Moderna Spikevax in BC are higher than those following the respective doses of the Pfizer-BioNTech Comirnaty vaccine for males between 25 and 29 years old.
-The rates following a second dose (and all doses combined) of Moderna Spikevax are also higher for males of all ages combined.
+Table 3 interpretation: the rates for myopericarditis calculated as a rate for all doses combined of Moderna Spikevax in BC are higher than rates following the respective doses of the Pfizer-BioNTech Comirnaty vaccine for males aged 18 to 24 years old.
+Rates following dose 1 and dose 2 (as well as all doses combined) of Moderna Spikevax are higher for males aged 25 to 29 years old.
+Rates following dose 2 of Moderna Spikevax are also higher for all ages combined.
 No significant difference in rates was observed by product for females.